 The Board reviews the independence of each Director in light of interests disclosed to the Board from time to time and at least once a year.
-The Board has determined that the Chairman and all Non-Executive Directors are independent in accordance with the definition recommended in the ASX Principles, having no business or other relationship that could compromise their independence.
+The Board has determined that the Chairman, Mr Andrew Purcell, and Non-Executive Director, Mr Michael Sandy, are independent in accordance with the definition recommended in the ASX Principles, having no business or other relationship that could compromise their independence.